The official website of the

 Developers are proposing a new solar farm in the west of Oxfordshire, called Botley West solar farm.
 It would be the largest solar farm in Europe, covering 3,400 acres, the size of 2000 football pitches.

-West Oxfordshire Green Party welcomes the government’s delayed realization that we need an alternative to fossil fuels but, like many residents, is concerned about the size, location and ecological value of the proposed scheme.
-The need for installations on this scale may not have come about if the government had tackled the climate crisis sooner, upgrading the national grid and encouraging small, community based generation schemes.
-Unfortunately, we are running out of time.
+West Oxfordshire Green Party welcomes the government’s eventual realization that we need an alternative to fossil fuels but, like many residents, is concerned about the size, location and ecological impact of the proposed scheme.

 Much of the land that Botley West would use has been intensively farmed and, for this reason, it is not unreasonable for the developers to claim that biodiversity would be improved by the scheme.
 Large, over-cultivated fields with few hedgerows are always terrible for nature, so a switch to solar panels and the end of ploughing, fertilisers and pesticides really could benefit the soil and nature.